ghostyguo/TTGO-BitmapFontServer/README.md

 - size=NN (font size, default 16)
 - color=XXXX (cont color, 4 bytes HEX)

 The server is implemented in Python.
-It used the opencv to draw text, then return the bitmap result.
+It used the opencv to draw text, then return the result bitmap.
 The data protocol:
 - Client Side:
 size=NN\n
 text=XXXXXXXX\n